mrmorphic/hwio/README.md

 ## Introduction

-hwio is a Go library for interfacing with hardware I/O, particularly on ARM SoC-based boards.
+hwio is a Go library for interfacing with hardware I/O, particularly on SoC-based boards.
 It is loosely modelled on the Arduino programming style, but deviating where that doesn't make sense in Go.
 It makes use of a thin hardware abstraction via an interface so a program written against the library for say a beaglebone could be easily compiled to run on a raspberry pi, maybe only changing pin references.